What is the Plunge Protection Team (PPT)?

 As for the idea that accidental leaks can happen, well that's not exactly outlandish either.
 Happened last year in Europe. 👇

 The European Central Bank is facing a call to stop the practice of holding closed-door meetings with the private sector after ECB Chief Economist Philip Lane reportedly disclosed an unpublished inflation forecast at one such event.

-Yet, there's no evidence of the Fed or the US government actually buying stocks to support the market.
+Yet, there's no evidence of the Fed, the Plunge Protection Team or the US government actually buying stocks to support the market.
 Unless 'the market' is their personal accounts of course... 👇

 It's not even clear that they have the authority to do so.
 Even though it was apparently discussed under Trump's watch... 👇

-So, what does the PPT actually do?
-Back to this
+So, what does the Plunge Protection Team actually do?

 'recognize the goals of enhancing the integrity, efficiency, orderliness, and competitiveness of our Nation's financial markets and maintaining investor confidence.'